 - Erin E. Herbert Tran

 (Prof. Heidi Goodrich-Blair, Department of Bacteriology): Regulation of Xenorhabdus nematophila Host Interactions by the CpxRA Two-Component System.
-Erin is a Research Fellow at the National Institutes of Health in the Laboratory of Cell Biology in Bethesda, MD.
-She has also served as a Microbiology Instructor at Georgetown University.
+Erin is a Staff Scientist at the National Cancer Institute.

 - Spencer Hoover